xgds/xgds_map_server/xgds_map_server/static/xgds_map_server/help/addMapTile.rst

 	in the map.
 Note that once this is imported and tiled, it cannot be modified.
  	Make sure it is in the correct map projection.

+	If you are starting from a floating point TIFF file with data values, **you** need to generate a false color version of the the TIFF image to display in the map.

+	See `Data Layers`_ for more information.

 Other options:
 --------------